MahdiNouraie/Variable-Decorrelation/README.md

 # Variable-Decorrelation

-This repository accompanies the paper ``Stabilizing Lasso through Variable Decorrelation'' and provides the R scripts necessary to reproduce the analyses and figures presented in the manuscript.
+This repository accompanies the paper ''Stabilizing Lasso through Variable Decorrelation'' and provides the R scripts necessary to reproduce the analyses and figures presented in the manuscript.

 ---